rand/asc/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
+5. Update documentation as needed
-5. Submit a pull request
+6. Submit a pull request

+See [Documentation Guidelines](docs/README.md#documentation-guidelines) for documentation standards.

 ## License